PaulApivat/dune_analytics/README.md

 ### Initial

+#### Exploratory phase: Explore Key Metrics for DeFi

+    - Scope DeFi universe - see [DeFi Pulse](https://defipulse.com/)
+    - What are the key metrics for DeFi?
+[Research]
+    - What are fundamental metrics for any project?
+[Research]
+    - What metrics from [GlassNode](https://glassnode.com/metrics#tier-1) are worth querying?
+[Research]

+- Create a Dashboard to Answer the questions

-Exploring SQL through Dune Analytics
+- Learn SQL through Dune Analytics
-Learn about the applications built on Ethereum from SQL queries
+- Learn about the applications built on Ethereum from SQL queries

+- Create a version of the Moody dashboard

 ### Later